Demographics of Lebanon: Immigrants and ethnic groups

 There are substantial numbers of immigrants from other Arab countries (mainly Palestine, Syria, Iraq) and non-Arab-speaking Muslim countries.
-Also, recent years have seen an influx of people from Ethiopia and South East Asian countries such as Indonesia, the Philippines, Malaysia, Sri Lanka, as well as smaller numbers of other immigrant minorities, Colombians and Brazilians (of Lebanese descent themselves).
+Also, recent years have seen an influx of people from Ethiopia and South East Asian countries such as Indonesia, the Philippines, Malaysia, Sri Lanka, as well as smaller numbers of other immigrant minorities, including Colombians and Brazilians (many of Lebanese descent themselves).
 Most of these are employed as guest workers in the same fashion as Syrians and Palestinians, and entered the country to search for employment in the post-war reconstruction of Lebanon.
 Apart from the Palestinians, there are approximately 180,000 stateless persons in Lebanon.

-Armenians, Jews and Iranians
+Armenians

-Lebanese Armenians, Jews and Iranians form more distinct ethnic minorities, all of them in possession of a separate languages (Armenian, Hebrew, Persian) and a national home area (Armenia, Israel, Iran) outside of Lebanon.
-However, they combined total 5% of the population.
+Armenians have lived in Lebanon for centuries.
+According to Minority Rights Group International, there are 156,000 Armenians in Lebanon, around 4% of the population.
+Prior to the Lebanese Civil War, the number was higher, but the community lost a portion of its population to emigration.